armedbear/abcl/doc/slime.markdown

 ## Obtaining SLIME

-SLIME does not follow a release process in the standard, so you are best off with obtaining the [latest version from CVS][1].
+SLIME does not follow a release process in the standard sense with centrally versioned releases, so you are best off with obtaining the [latest version from CVS][1].
 [Daily snapshots as gzipped tarballs are also available][2].
 Your local OS packaging system (i.e. MacPorts on OSX) may have a version as well.

 [1]: http://common-lisp.net/project/slime/#downloading
 [2]: http://common-lisp.net/project/slime/snapshots/slime-current.tgz